WEED CONTROL IN LUCERNEBack to Technical Insights

 For established stands, herbicide selection should be based on weed species present so be constantly alert to changing weed problems and their densities in the field.
 The ideal time to check for weeds is during the late autumn to early spring when lucerne growth rate is low.
 The decision to use herbicides for weed control in established lucerne should be based on the amount and type of weeds present and the lucerne stand density.
 Mowing prevents weed seed production and causes perennial weeds to grow from roots.
 Repeated mowing can suppress some persistent weeds by gradually reducing their root reserves.

 There are a range of herbicides available for weed control in lucerne.
 Details of herbicide options for control of a range of weeds can be found below.
 Please note that neither the list of weeds controlled nor the list of herbicides registered for use on lucerne is exhaustive.
 These tables are intended as a guideline only.
 Always refer to an agricultural chemical manual and read the manufacturer’s instructions prior to herbicide use.
 Often a broader range of weed species can be controlled using a tank-mixed combination of two or more herbicides.
-Refer to your Pioneer Area Manager, seed merchant or chemical company representative for further advice.
+Refer to your chemical supplier or company representative for further advice.

 When using any herbicides, always follow the manufacturer’s instructions for rate and timing of application and product mixing carefully.
 Ensure that empty containers are disposed of as recommended by the manufacturer.
 Also ensure that any product withholding periods are carefully observed.